mems/calepin/Development/JavaScript/JavaScript.md

 ### Choose and use libraries

-- Prefere common libaries with larger community and support.
+- prefere common libaries with larger community and support.
-- Don't use libraries to make something you can do yourself or just for prototypes or P.O.C.
+- don't use libraries to make something you can do yourself or just for prototypes or P.O.C.
-- Don't use overweight libraries just for doing a simple tasks
+- don't use overweight libraries just for doing a simple tasks
-- Use complexe libraries if performance are really a need
+- use complexe libraries if performance are really a need
-- If you make your own patch on a library write about it somewere even if it's a simple comment in lib file header.
+- if you make your own patch on a library write about it somewere even if it's a simple comment in lib file header.
 Provide a .patch file.
-- If possible pick only needed parts of that lib / custom builds
+- if possible pick only needed parts of that lib / custom builds

 - [jQuery Builder](http://projects.jga.me/jquery-builder/)
 - [Modernizr Download Builder](https://modernizr.com/download)